-Vehicle Fires that are out of the city limits but within the fire district will be charged a service fee of $575.00 for service.
+If a contract is not purchased and there is a fire, when the Department of Public Safety responds, there will be a $1725.00 service fee and the cost of the contract imposed.
+Vehicle fires that occur with an owner living outside of Orangeburg County will be charged a service fee of $575.00 for service.
 The Department of Public Safety will not release the fire report until the service fee is paid.

 Fire contracts can be obtained at the Orangeburg Department of Public Safety located at 1320 Middleton St. Orangeburg, SC 29115.
 Payments can be made at the Department of Public Safety or online (for renewals).
-For further information on rates please contact us at 803-533-6046.
+For further information on rates, please contact us at 803-533-6046.

-You can pay your Fire Contracts Online or at City Hall at 979 Middleton Street in the Finance Office or in the dropbox outside.
+You can pay your Fire Contracts Online or at City Hall at 979 Middleton Street in the Finance Office or in the drop box outside.
 You may also take your payments to the Department of Public Safety at 1320 Middleton Street.

 If you have questions regarding fire contracts, rates, or inspections, please contact the Department of Public Safety at (803) 533-6046.